 Second-year residents have five weeks of night float from Saturday to Thursday.
 When on night float week, the resident works on Saturday and Sunday from 8 p.m. to 8 a.m. with the day shift covered by another resident.
 Monday through Thursday, the resident works from 8 p.m. to 8 a.m.
 Second-year residents also spend four weeks in special procedures, including angio/interventional and mammography.
 Residents receive additional training in diagnostic radiology by again rotating through fluoroscopy, body imaging, nuclear medicine (including nuclear cardiology), musculoskeletal, and pediatric imaging.

-Third Year The third-year resident attends a four-week course at the American Institute of Radiologic Pathology in Silver Spring, Maryland.
-Reasonable living expenses up to $3,500 are covered.
-Additional training is received in angio/interventional and neuro interventional procedures as well as perinatal ultrasound, pediatric, musculoskeletal, and MRI imaging.
-The resident continues to refine his/her skills in chest imaging and gastro/genitourinary fluoroscopy.
+The third-year resident attends a four-week course at the American Institute of Radiologic Pathology in Silver Spring, Maryland.
+Reasonable living expenses up to $3,200 are covered as well as registration in the amount of $1,800.
+The third-year resident also attends a board review course with the hospital reimbursing $1,000 of those expenses.
+Additional training is received in angio/interventional and neuro interventional procedures as well as body, musculoskeletal, and MRI imaging.

 By the second and third years of training, the residents are given more responsibility commensurate with their individual level of maturity, achievement, skills, and experience in performing radiological procedures, film interpretation, and reporting.
 Resident assignments are based on assessment of each individual's abilities and progress in order to achieve an appropriate balance between patient care standards and promotion of each resident's competence and initiative.
 However, even for senior residents, all films are reviewed and reports are checked and signed by the faculty.